-This page explains the permit requirements to display electioneering signs in Porirua City.
+This page explains the requirements for displaying electioneering signs in Porirua City.

 Council has approved specific sign display sites throughout the city on the basis they will:

-- Assist candidates achieve a high level of exposure.
+- Assist candidates to achieve a high level of exposure.

 - Not cause damage to underground utility services i.e., electrical and telephone wires and gas, water, storm water and sewerage pipelines.